 What would you do in the event of the loss of modern technology?
 What supplies would you need?
 What skills?
 Matthew Stein asked himself these questions and wrote a book for you as a result.

-Your survival library needs a copy of Matthew Stein’s book, When Technology Fails.
-The current edition has been revised and updated.
-It’s this week’s DestinySurvival Pick.
+Your survival library needs When Technology Fails.
+It’s been revised and updated.

 If we lose part or all of our technological capabilities, at least it won’t be as if we’ve been plunked down in the middle of the Brazilian jungle with nothing.
 We have many items made from plastic, fiberglass or other synthetic materials which didn’t exist in centuries past.
 We have batteries and solar panels.
 The list could go on.

 Still, what would most of us do?
 It’s important to have provisions for both short term and long term survival.
-That’s what Stein covers in his book.
+That’s what Stein covers.
 And it doesn’t matter if you’re looking at survival from the point of view of a newbie, an experienced backwoodsman or if you’re concerned about saving the planet.

 One reviewer says you have to weed out “New Age garbage” to get through Stein’s book.
 But whether you’re concerned about environmental issues, political chaos, or some other cause for collapse, this book contains a wealth of useful information.

-If you’re interested in replacing high tech with low tech solutions for any reason, get a copy of When Technology Fails.
+If you’re interested in replacing high tech with low tech solutions for any reason, get When Technology Fails.
 Click on its title wherever you see it linked in this post, and you’ll be taken to the page where it’s featured.

 Remember, books like this will be around long after Twitter and Facebook are nothing more than fond memories.